Almonds can be a beneficial addition to a muscle-building diet due to their nutrient profile and various health benefiTs.

 Strong and healthy bones provide the structural support needed during weight-bearing exercises and resistance training.

-Adequate fiber intake helps maintain regular bowel movements, preventing constipation, and promoting overall gut health.
+Adequate fiber intake helps maintain regular bowel movements, preventing constipation, and promoting overall belly health.

 Low Glycemic Index: Almonds have a low glycemic index, meaning they have a minimal impact on blood sugar levels.